dohyung97022/awsGuide/README.md

   * EC2 needs NFSv4 to use EFS
   * Provides Read After Write Consistency
   * EFS creates multiple mount targets/points in all VPC subnets
+  * EFS Encryption at rest can only be enabled at creation
-  * Data is stored across multiple AZs within a region
+  * EFS file sharing can be across multiple AZ EC2s
   * 0.30 $ per GB / month

 * ## Elastic Block Store (EBS)